awk(1p) — Linux manual page

 length as a synonym for length($0) is the only one of these forms

-particular form is documented in various places (for example,
+form is documented in various places (for example, most historical

-most historical awk reference pages, although not in the
+awk reference pages, although not in the referenced The AWK

-With this exception, default argument lists have always been
+exception, default argument lists have always been undocumented

-undocumented and vaguely defined, and it is not at all clear how
+and vaguely defined, and it is not at all clear how (or if) they

-(or if) they should be generalized to user-defined functions.
+should be generalized to user-defined functions.
+They add no

-They add no useful functionality and preclude possible future
+useful functionality and preclude possible future extensions that

-extensions that might need to name functions without calling
+might need to name functions without calling them.
+Not

-them.
-Not standardizing them seems the simplest course.
-The
+standardizing them seems the simplest course.
+The standard

-treatment, however, since it has been documented in the past and
+however, since it has been documented in the past and sees

-Accordingly, this usage has been made legitimate, but Issue 5
+this usage has been made legitimate, but Issue 5 removed the

 In sub and gsub, if repl is a string literal (the lexical token